WestPeakResearch/WestPeakWebsite/src/content/Team/Pranoy-Debnath/index.md

 ---

-Piero is a second year commerce student intending to specialize in Finance.
-With experience in Commercial Banking and Management Consulting at BDC, Piero is an opportunity seeker, and is fascinated by the complex world of the capital markets.
-He will be joining Deloitte's M&A group next summer.
+Pranoy is a second year commerce student looking to specialize in Finance.
+His initial interest in the capital markets was sparked by simply being curious about how his family could maximize their returns with regards to their private finances.
+He hopes to use his time at WestPeak as a significant step towards gaining greater knowledge and confidence with regards to company valuation techniques.

-Piero loves sports, and outside of school, he can be found watching whatever is on the sports channel, be it tennis, formula 1, soccer, boxing, you name it!
+Outside of finance, he enjoys tennis, football, crying to Bojack Horseman, and playing guitar in his indie band “Pacific City Limits.”